CONDENSED INTERIM FINANCIAL STATEMENTS FOR THE SIX MONTHS AND FULL YEAR ENDED 31 DECEMBER 2025

 Integration Engineering

-For 2H2023 and FY2023, revenue for the Integration Engineering Division decreased by 29% ($1.1 million) and 6% ($458k) mainly due to delays in certain projects.
+For 2H2025 and FY2025, revenue for the Integration Engineering Division decreased by 42% ($1.7 million) and 43% ($3.3 million) respectively mainly due to lesser projects delivered and secured in both 2H2025 and FY2025.

 (ii) Gross profit

-(iii) Other operating income
+(iii) Other operating income/(expenses)

 (iv) Operating expenses

-Administrative expenses remain comparatively unchanged.
+Selling and Distribution expenses remain comparatively unchanged.

-(vi) Share of results of joint ventures
+(v) Share of results of a joint venture

-(vii) Share of results of associated companies
+(vi) Share of results of associated companies

-(viii) Taxation
+(vii) Taxation

-(ix) Net profit for the period/year
+(viii) Net profit for the year

-For FY2023, the Group registered a net profit of $2.7 million compared to $2.1 million in FY2022.
-This is mainly due to increase in revenue in FY2023.
+For FY2025, the Group registered a net profit of $0.4 million, compared to $2.1 million in FY2024 mainly due to lesser revenue.

 Financial Position of the Group